ajs-voices/once-upon-a-dream/scenes/024-treasure-map.md

 "Why?
 You think we'll be doing this again?"
 I bit my bottom lip.
 I leaned against the sink like Alex was and looked at the ground.

 Alex pinned me against the sink with his body, one hand on my hip.
-He ran his thumb over my bottom lip and I picked my eyes to meet his baby blues and he smiled.
-He smirked.
+He ran his thumb over my bottom lip and I picked my eyes to meet his baby blues and he smirked.
 "Fuck yes."

 I swallowed hard and nodded.
 "Okay."